desmondoe/Getting-and-Cleaning-Data-Project/README.md

 A full description of the data used in this project can be found at The UCI Machine Learning Repository

 ### STEPS - Project Summary
-1.Download the dataset to your working directory 2.Load the activity and feature info
+- Download the dataset to your working directory
+- Load the activity and feature info
-3.Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation 4.Loads the activity and subject data for each dataset, and merges those columns with the dataset 5.Merges the two datasets
+- Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
+- Loads the activity and subject data for each dataset, and merges those columns with the dataset
+- Merges the two datasets
-6.Converts the activity and subject columns into factors 7.Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+- Converts the activity and subject columns into factors
+- Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

 The end result is shown in the file tidy.txt.

-### NOTE: on R script called run_analysis.R
+### NOTE: on R script (run_analysis.R)
 ### Does the following.
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.